Sec-ant/zxing-wasm/README.md

 const writeOutput = await writeBarcodeToImageFile("Hello world!");
 ```

 The wasm binary won't be fetched or instantiated unless a [read](#readbarcodefromimagefile-and-readbarcodefromimagedata) or [write](#writebarcodetoimagefile) function is firstly called, and will only be instantiated once given the same module overrides.
 So there'll be a cold start in the first function call (or several calls if they appear in a very short period).
 If you want to manually trigger the download and instantiation of the wasm binary prior to any read or write functions, you can use `getZXingModule`.
-This function will also return a `Promise` that resolves to a `ZXingModule`, the wasm `Module` object this wrapper library is built upon.
+This function will also return a `Promise` that resolves to a `ZXingModule`.

 ```ts
 import { getZXingModule } from "@sec-ant/zxing-wasm";